iamstoick/inline-docs/README.md

 Rules
 ----

-- to be considered valid, a source file must have exactly one level-1 heading.
+- To be considered valid, a source file must have exactly one level-1 heading in the markdown portion.
+- Any comments before the level-1 heading are ignored.
-- single-line comments are only included if they begin with a `>` (eg. `//> comment goes here...`)
+- Single-line comments are only included if they begin with a `>` (eg. `//> comment goes here...`)

 Project goals